PSU3D0/formualizer/bindings/wasm/README.md

 # Formualizer WASM Bindings

-WebAssembly bindings for the Formualizer Excel formula parser.
+WebAssembly bindings for Formualizer — an engine-backed Excel-like workbook with a fast parser and evaluator.

 ## Installation